 Our skin is one of the first things to stand out to people.
-Since we see our skin every day, it’s hard to remember that it's actually the body’s largest organ — covering a surface area of more than 21 square feet and making up close to 10 percent of our body weight.
+Since we see our skin every day, it’s hard to remember that it's actually the largest organ of our body.
+It covers a surface area of more than 21 square feet and makes up close to 10 percent of our body weight.
 And because our skin is an organ, it is deeply impacted by our health and what we put into our body.
-In order to keep the skin healthy, and even reverse certain skin problems, we need to start in the gut.
+In order to keep the skin healthy and even reverse certain skin problems, we need to start in the gut.

 While there are many different kinds of gut issues that could contribute to skin problems, I recommend working with a functional medicine practitioner to get to the root of the problem.
 You can also consider eating more of the many gut-healing superfoods that can easily be added to your diet to radiate glowing skin from the inside out.
 Here are five of the best.

 Probiotic-rich fermented foods like sauerkraut, kimchi, and kefir provide your microbiome with beneficial bacteria that it could be lacking.
 Lactobacillus acidophilus has been shown in studies to improve complexion after three months of consistent use and can be found abundantly in these sources.
 The Coconut Cult is a great brand of coconut yogurt that comes in three delicious flavors and is loaded with 25 billion active probiotics per serving.

 This B-vitamin is necessary to fight the effects of aging by helping in fatty acid synthesis.
 Your skin cells need fat as protection from harsh environmental factors, like the wind and sun.
 In fact, biotin is actually said to have the nickname “vitamin H” — which was derived from the German word Haut meaning "skin" — for the powerful role it plays in skin health.